Siegel-Veech Measures of Convex Flat Cone Spheres: Introduction

-An interesting question arises in the case where the curvature gap is zero: what is the integrability of the Siegel--Veech transforms?
-Are they in $L^1$ or still in $L^\infty$ over $\mathbb{P}\Omega(\underline{k})$?
-The current method relies on the uniform estimate of lengths provided in~\cite{fu2024uniformlengthestimatestrajectories}.
-However, this estimate fails when the curvature gap is zero.
-New estimates on the counting functions would be required in this case.
+An interesting question concerns the case where the curvature gap is zero: what is the integrability of the Siegel--Veech transforms in this setting?
+More precisely, do they belong to $L^1$, or even to $L^\infty$, over $\mathbb{P}\Omega(\underline{k})$?
+The current method relies on the uniform length estimates established in~\cite{fu2023boundssaddleconnectionsflat, fu2024uniformlengthestimatestrajectories}, but these estimates fail when the curvature gap is zero.
+To treat this case, one would need new estimates for the counting functions.